Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: Continuous symmetries and the generation of new constants of motion

 and thus, in order to have a symmetry, the following inequality must be satisfied:

 In other words, the multiplicity of the zero singular value for $D(A)$ must be greater or equal to 1.
-The singular vectors associated with singular value 0 are the coefficients of the symmetry generator.
+The right singular vectors with singular value 0 are the coefficients of the time-independent symmetry generator.